TheRobBrennan/demo-nextjs-keycloak/WALKTHROUGH.md

 After setting up the demo using the instructions in [DEMO.md](DEMO.md), this guide will walk you through testing and exploring the application's features.

+## 1. Default Users

+The system comes with two preconfigured users:

+1. System Administrator
+   - Username: `sysadmin`
+   - Password: `sysadmin`
+   - Roles: `system-admin`
+   - Use this account to access administrative features

+2. Researcher
+   - Username: `researcher`
+   - Password: `researcher`
+   - Roles: `researcher`
+   - Use this account to test researcher-specific features

 ## 1. Initial Keycloak Setup

 First, let's verify and complete the Keycloak configuration: